A First Look at the Self-Admitted Technical Debt in Test Code: Taxonomy and Detection: Introduction

 As proprietary LLMs can outperform open-source models in many scenarios~\cite{mayer_can_2024}, we evaluated two proprietary families—Gemini and GPT—under few-shot settings of 0, 2, and 4 shots.
 Interestingly, in contrast to the open-source LLMs, the tested proprietary LLMs exhibited very high recall but very low precision.

 In summary, we developed a taxonomy of test code SATD categories, revealing diverse maintenance issues.
 Additionally, we found that traditional tools, although they do not exhibit very good performance on test code SATD detection, their performance is surprisingly better than both open-source and proprietary LLMs.
 These findings highlight the need for test-aware SATD detection methods that can improve both precision and recall.

-To facilitate replication and further research, we share our dataset on Zenodo.\footnote{\url{\replicationPackageUrl}}
+To facilitate replication and extension, we share our dataset publicly.\footnote{\url{https://github.com/SQMLab/TEST-SATD}} This dataset can work as a benchmark for evaluating the accuracy of future detection and classification models and tools.